Sanday, Orkney: Current island activities

 Sanday boasts two golf courses: a nine-hole links course of 2,600 yd run by Sanday Golf Club and the one-hole meadowland "Peedie Golf Course" of 57 yd (believed to be Scotland's shortest) at West Manse.

 In 2004, three wind turbines with an installed capacity of 8.25 megawatts were erected by Scottish and Southern Energy (SSE) at Spurness.
 Sanday Community Council successfully negotiated a wind farm community fund with SSE which will be benefitting the people of the island for the lifetime of the turbines, anticipated to be 20 to 25 years.
-By 2012, these wind turbines were replaced by 5 newer ones by Scottish and Southern Energy.
+By 2012, these wind turbines were replaced with 5 newer ones by Scottish and Southern Energy.
 This installation also generates income intended to benefit the people in Sanday, on the one hand via grants distributed by the Sanday Community Council and on the other by financing the Sanday Development Trust.

 In 1996, the Sanday Development Group was formed to promote tourism.
 This group became Sanday Development Trust in 2004, which has a vision to:

 Create an economically prosperous, sustainable community that is connected with the wider world, but remains a safe, clean environment, where we are proud to live, able to work, to bring up and educate our children, to fulfill our own hopes and ambitions, and to grow old gracefully, enjoying a quality of life that is second to none.

 Projects include the establishment of a sports hall and youth centre, the creation of a local sound archive, and until February 2020, a Countryside Ranger service.